Pain Management With Rep System Changes

 Pain Management: An easy thing to do when someone is experiencing pain, is to do a rep system shift and then alter submodalities.
 That might sound complex, but it’s really easy.
 Here’s how…

-The 3 big rep systems (internal thinking types) and feeling, imagery and sound.
+The 3 big rep systems (internal thinking types) are feeling, imagery and sound.
 We all think using visual thoughts (internal pictures and movies), internal dialog and other sounds, and the sounds and images result in feelings (both emotions, and physical sensations).

 Shifting Rep Systems